dasturge/Dcm2Bids/README.md

 For example, in the first description, the pattern `*T2*` will be compared to the value of `SeriesDescription` of a sidecar. `AXIAL_T2_SPACE` will be a match, `AXIAL_T1` won't.

+Sometimes, for fields such as `ImageType`, *the value in the sidecar* is a list instead of a string.
+In this case, the criteria is satified if it matches any list element.

+If a list is provided *as a criteria*, all list elements must have a match in the corresponding sidecar value.
+This is useful for matching multiple elements of a list.
+For example, in the third description, `"ImageType": ["M", "ND"]` will match a diffusion field map only if both "M" and "ND" are present in the `ImageType` field of the sidecar.

 `dcm2bids` create a `SidecarFilename` key if you prefer to also match with the filename of the sidecar.

 You can enter several criteria. **All criteria must match** for a description to be link to a sidecar.

+#### `exclude`

+dcm2bids will check the contents of the sidecar against the `exclude` dictionary, much in the same way as `criteria`.
+If any one is matched, it will exclude the file. `exclude` will ignore keys it does not encounter in the sidecar.

+In the third description above, `"EchoNumber": 2` distinguishes the second magnitude image from the first in a diffusion field map.

 ## Output